 Method

-You can put the leftover batter in the fridge and use the next day, or maybe on the day after, but the bubbles in the beer will be mostly gone, so the batter will be thinner and won’t be as fluffy as the first day.
+- You can put the leftover batter in the fridge and use the next day, or maybe on the day after.
+The batter will go flat and the bubbles will be mostly gone, so the batter will be thinner and won’t be as fluffy as the first day.
+But still does the job – make things crispy!

-I use this batter for tempura a lot, mostly using aubergine and sweet potatoes, sometimes sweet pepper, and onion rings!
+I use this tempura beer batter a lot, mostly with aubergine and sweet potatoes, sometimes sweet pepper, and onion rings!

 Note: Aubergine absorbs a lot of oil when deep frying.
 I always put them on a kitchen paper to absorb any excess oil before serving.